plasid/slim-magic/README.md

 # slim-magic
-A bootstrapper/classmapper/loader for Slim Framework 3x.
+A bootstrapper/classmapper/dynamic router for Slim Framework 3x.
 Keeping your Slim bootstrapping clean no matter how many routes, dependencies and middleware you have, allowing you to build really large applications in a structured manner.

 ## Installation